Spring Garden Revival

 Municipal Tree Protection Ordinances & Professional Standards in Wayland

-Wayland enforces tree protection ordinances that set permit thresholds for both private and public property, with special protections for heritage and landmark trees.
+Wayland enforces tree protection ordinances that set permit thresholds for both private (6-8 inches DBH) and public trees, with special provisions for heritage or landmark specimens.
 Applications are reviewed by the Building Department and may require coordination with utility companies for line clearance.
-Emergency storm damage protocols and public notification are required for significant public tree work.
-Violations are subject to reporting, correction, and appeal procedures, often tracked through a GIS tree inventory.
-Professional liability insurance of 1M minimum is required, along with workers compensation and bonding for municipal contracts.
-Consulting arborists must carry professional liability coverage.
+Emergency protocols are in place for storm damage, and public notification is required for significant public tree work.
+Violations are subject to correction procedures and possible appeals.
+Commercial contractors must carry 1M minimum general liability insurance, workers compensation, and bonding for municipal contracts.
+Professional liability is required for consulting or assessment services.

 Wayland Building Department